defvs/francegen/README.md

 All fields are optional; missing values fall back to the defaults shown above. `top_layer_thickness` must be at least 1 and defines how many blocks (starting at the surface) use the selected top block.
 Everything below that (down to bedrock) uses `bottom_layer_block`.

 `generate_features` toggles whether vanilla Minecraft should keep running the late-worldgen feature pass (trees, ores, etc.) when it loads your chunks.
 Leave it `false` (the default) to save chunks with `minecraft:full` status, or set it to `true` to emit proto-chunks marked as `minecraft:liquid_carvers` so the game populates them later.

+`empty_chunk_radius` (default `32`) pads the exported world with that many pre-generated, all-air chunks on each side of the generated area so Minecraft doesn’t suddenly fall back to its vanilla terrain at the border.

 `biome_layers` and `top_block_layers` let you vary the biome and surface block based on a column’s ground elevation.
 Each entry requires a `range` with an optional `min` and `max` bound, plus the `biome` or `block` to apply when the surface height falls inside that range.
 Bounds accept either metres (`"300m"`) or raw Minecraft block heights (`"1200b"`).
 When multiple layers overlap, the first one in the list wins.
 Columns that do not match any layer continue to use `base_biome` and `top_layer_block`.